 - Be sure your speaker connections are suitably set

 - Ensure your songs are mixed for multiple channels

-- Set your receiver to convert 2.1 audios to at least 5.1 audios
+- Set your receiver to convert 2.1 audio to at least 5.1 audio

 - Ensure your sources support full surround sound

 - If you use a Blu-ray player, ensure the output is set to multiple channel stream

 In some cases, depending on what you are looking for, many people will go with surround-back speakers instead of height speakers.
 Surround back speakers add more to the experience, especially in terms of ambiance, directional effects, and panning effects.